SAP-samples/teched2025-DT266/exercises/ex05/README.md

  2. Activate the code by pressing **`Ctrl+F3`** or by clicking on the match icon <img src="images/Match.png" alt="Open ABAP Trace Requests" width="3%">

-    We are done with this exercise 5.1.
-Below is just some further information on the involved CDS views and ABAP coce.

  3. Run the Data Generators